Updated on: September 20, 2023

 - And a lot more…

 During my testing, the VPN provided encrypted internet access and anonymous browsing with almost zero slowdown.
-I also like how Hotspot Shield has unlimited data, which isn’t offered by some “bonus” VPNs that come included with other security products.
+I like how Hotspot Shield has unlimited data, which isn’t offered by some “bonus” VPNs that come included with other security products.

 Dashlane’s password generator is pretty good, too.
 It lets you generate passwords between 4–40 characters containing letters, digits, symbols, or similar characters.
 Once you’ve generated a password, you can either save it with an account in your vault, or it’ll be automatically stored in the Password History section of Dashlane so you can easily access the generated password in the future.
 It’s not quite as good as 1Password’s generator (which can recognize specific password requirements on a website and create a password based on those requirements), but it’s still an excellent way for you and your family members to create secure passwords quickly.